Listen to this article

 -

-- Job Security💡 Definition:Collateral is an asset pledged as security for a loan, reducing lender risk and enabling easier borrowing.: Ensure the new job offers stability equivalent to or better than your current role.
+- Job Security💡 Definition:Collateral is an asset pledged as security for a loan, reducing lender risk and enabling easier borrowing.: Does the new company have a stable track record?
+A big raise isn't worth much if you're facing layoffs in six months.

 Real-World Scenario